 She’d been pumping out a word each week and getting the performance reviews to back up her efforts.

 The English language now had a word for the glee of destroying the paper on a carefully wrapped Christmas gift.

 One could now describe the rush of endorphins and anxiety that came when constantly checking for an expected text message.
-Here, she even begrudgingly went with a portmanteau, the closest thing to English to the komposita.
+Here, she even went with a pseudo-German portmanteau, grudgingly acknowledging that Shea’s methods weren’t all bad.

 Schrodintext- shrā|diŋ-tekst n.
 The simultaneous sense of relief and dismay upon opening a message system and realizing that a message is or is not there.

 Vanessa had also been something of a mentor to her, allowing her to transcend both the komposita and onomatopoeia methods of word creation.